The Power Of Connection…step one is acknowledging the disconnection

 To illustrate, in aerial photography multiple pictures are taken in rapid succession to create a third dimension.
 Like our lives, we need multiple angles to capture the dimension we are blind to (Step Five).

-*Steps Four through Seven highlights a process in which we engage.
+Steps Four through Seven highlight a process in which we engage.
 One cannot “take Step Three” without doing the rest.
-They are all interconnected and need one another to “take.”*
+They are all interconnected and need one another to “take.”

 Step Ten is a daily renewal of our commitment to live a connected life, this is demonstrated through our behavior (our life).